 ‘I have constant flu like body aches, it seriously feels like I have the flu all of the time… I also have really bad body twitching, headaches and neck, shoulder pain, not to mention my hips!
-I feel like I am 80 years old not 33’, lamented Amy in one of the health-boards.
-Eighteen or eighty, constant body aches can afflict anyone and can be a harrowing experience for those suffering with it.
+I feel like I am 80 years old not 33’, lamented Amy on one of the health-boards.
+Eighteen or eighty, constant body aches can afflict anyone and can be a harrowing experience for those suffering from it.
 The most common types are head, neck and back pain, muscle pain, joint pain, and also, neuropathic pain which occurs when the nervous system doesn’t function properly.
 It is a medical condition that needs attention and should not be ignored.

 What are the symptoms of constant body ache?

 The most obvious symptom of this condition is of course, the severe pain in the muscles and joints very much resembling those you might experience during flu.
 The aches and pains may cause fever (read about the causes of a fever you might not know about).
 When the pain becomes severe, tenderness in the joint areas and inflammation of the muscles may result in weakness and feeling sick.

 Constant body aches may lead to increased fatigue, as the pain occurs not only in one particular area but almost all over the body.
 So much so, you might even have trouble sleeping.
 Sleeping problems almost go hand in hand with chronic body aches.